 - 1.b.
 Operate engines in open, well-ventilated areas or vent the engine exhaust fumes outdoors. - 1.c.
 Do not add the fuel near an open flame welding arc or when the engine is running.
-Stop the engine and allow it to cool before refueling to prevent spilled fuel from vaporizing on contact

-- with hot engine parts and igniting.
+Stop the engine and allow it to cool before refueling to prevent spilled fuel from vaporizing on contact with hot engine parts and igniting.
 Do not spill fuel when filling tank.
-If fuel is spilled, wipe it up and do not start engine until fumes have been eliminated. - 1.d.
-Keep all equipment safety quards, covers and devices in position and in good repair.
+If fuel is spilled, wipe it up and do not s tank.
+If fuel is spilled, wipe it up and do not start engine until fumes have been eliminated.
+1.d.
+Keep all equipment safety guards, covers and devices in position and in good repair.
 Keep hands, hair, clothing and tools away from V-belts, gears, fans and all other moving parts when starting, operating or repairing equipment.